ssec/sift/doc/source/configuration-storage.rst

 Activate File Based Inventory Database and Caching
 --------------------------------------------------

-MTG-SIFT can either run with a file system based inventory database or without it.
+SIFT can either run with a file system based inventory database or without it.
 The first operation mode is useful if certain data files are loaded repeatedly while the latter is preferable when the system operates automatically and usually loads each file only once.